World airplane database download

 The uses of the airplane database are quite broad, there are many reasons why our customers use this database.
 For some it can be used as additional information for their flight tracking platform, it’s also interesting for aircraft spotting applications where people request additional information about the airplanes they have spotted.
 Booking platforms also use our service to accurately display to their clients, what they are offering in regards to seats or beds and their sizes.
 Even virtual airlines use our data for their platforms.

-For some clients it’s enough to have just the database for one year and download and update their platform manually, others choose to use our API subscription (LINK) to get automatically updated and use our API services.
+For some clients it’s enough to have just the database with aircraft information for one year and download and update their platform manually, others choose to use our API subscription to get automatically updated and use our API services.
 Have a look to see if this is perhaps interesting for your business.
 Certainly, you know best what it is that you need the database for but hopefully, this gives an insight into the many options for what our database can be used.

 Example of our APIs

-In case you are interested in the API subscription, have a look at our API page (LINK) or read further about the services that we provide with our API.
+In case you are interested in the API subscription, have a look at our API page or read further about the services that we provide with our API.

 The Nearby API.
 Helps you to automatically detect nearby airports or cities from certain coordinates.